stonepros/stone/doc/stoneadm/services/monitoring.rst

 Monitoring Services
 ===================

-Ceph Dashboard uses `Prometheus <https://prometheus.io/>`_, `Grafana
+Stone Dashboard uses `Prometheus <https://prometheus.io/>`_, `Grafana
 <https://grafana.com/>`_, and related tools to store and visualize detailed
 metrics on cluster utilization and performance.
-Ceph users have three options:
+Stone users have three options:

 #.
 Have cephadm deploy and configure these services.
 This is the default
    when bootstrapping a new cluster unless the ``--skip-monitoring-stack`` option is used.
 #.
 Deploy and configure these services manually.
 This is recommended for users
-   with existing prometheus services in their environment (and in cases where Ceph is running in Kubernetes with Rook).
+   with existing prometheus services in their environment (and in cases where Stone is running in Kubernetes with Rook).
 #.
 Skip the monitoring stack completely.
-Some Ceph dashboard graphs will
+Some Stone dashboard graphs will
    not be available.

 The monitoring stack consists of `Prometheus <https://prometheus.io/>`_,